DebraBeat/derbystats/README.md

 The team with the most points at the end of the game wins.

 ## Getting Derby Data
-Every official inter-league game has a corresponding worksheet attached to it.
+Every official inter-league match has a corresponding worksheet attached to it.
-A worksheet is an excel file that contains all relevant info about the game.
+A worksheet is an excel file that contains all relevant info about the match.
 We can parse these worksheets to analyze and visualize derby statistics!
 Luckily for us, WFTDA maintains a list of worksheets [here.](https://drive.google.com/drive/folders/1TC1QUmpIwy9NZX9DBPUPoHjkjFbbzyYr)